 Don’t fear that you’ll get the flu from the shot—it does not contain live viruses, only proteins in the virus.
 You may hear that it’s not safe to exercise before or after the shot, but a 2016 review of the research found no clear evidence.
 There’s also no need to worry about exposure to thiomerosal, a preservative that has caused controversy but is considered safe.
 To put people’s minds to rest, since 2001, officials removed thiomersol from vaccines in individual-dose bottles and nasal sprays.

 Some people might shrug that they’ll worry about the flu if they get it.
-However, antibiotics won’t help you—they fight bacteria, not viruses.
-The anti-viral drugs available are only shown to work if taken within 48 hours of the first symptoms.
-Most people don’t get to the doctor in time.
-Every year, between 3,000 and 50,000 people in the United States die of the flu and thousands need hospitalization.
+However, antibiotics won’t help you — they fight bacteria, not viruses.
+And although there's a new anti-viral drug available, most people don’t get to the doctor in time.
+Every year, between 12,000 and 60,000 people in the United States die of the flu and 140,000 to 710,000 need hospitalization.

 You also can’t count on last year’s shot to protect you.
 The effect wears off after several months.
 And remember, the flu strains evolve.
 They change.
 Then change again.
 Let’s be thankful for the cadre of scientists working hard to track them.